-Welcome to the National Institute of Biomedical Imaging and Bioengineering (NIBIB)
+Welcome to the National Institute of Biomedical Imaging and Bioengineering (NIBIB) website.

 Extraordinary scientific advances are giving us new tools to tackle challenging health problems.
 Sophisticated imaging techniques allow us to peer into the human body with pinpoint accuracy and even eliminate or repair unhealthy tissue.
 Recent developments in bioengineering promise to enhance the body’s natural ability to recover from injury and disease, aided by a new generation of biotherapeutics.